A Kinetic Energy Perspective of Flow Matching: Derivation of the Closed-Form Velocity Field in EFM

-For the sake of completeness, this appendix provides a detailed derivation of the closed-form empirical velocity field $\hat u^\star(x,t)$ used in Section~\ref{sec:memorization}.
-We follow the conditional flow matching setup with a Gaussian bridge, and we explicitly show how the posterior weights become a softmax over training samples.
+In this section, we provide a detailed derivation of the closed-form empirical velocity field $\hat u^\star(x,t)$ used in Section~\ref{sec:memorization}.
+The derivation is analogous to the one in \cite{bertrand2025closed} but we provide the details here for completeness.